-Our business names index has information on registered and cancelled business names.
-This includes the business name holder and their ABN (if there is one).
+You can search our register for information on registered and cancelled business names.
+This includes the business name holder, their ABN, and any other details.

 Search types and information available in ASIC Connect

-You can perform the following business name register searches in ASIC Connect:
+You can perform a number of different business name register searches by using ASIC Connect.

 Full details on the information available can be found on ASIC Connect.

 Check if the business name you want is available

 If you want to register a business name but don't know if the name is available, use our 'Check name availability' search.
 You can also read more about business name availability and the tests we apply.